seananderson/metafolio/inst/ms/ms.md

 the importance of conserving the processes that promote response diversity.

 # Introduction

-*JWM: I really liked the introduction.
-However, it felt like it was written for an applied journal.
-If the target is Ecology Letters, I am not as sure.
-In this case, I might try to have a first paragraph about response diversity and stability (Loreau type of stuff)*

 Managing risk is fundamental to the conservation of an endangered species [@burgman2005; @iucn2009].
 When an endangered species exists as a